satori-reasoning/satori-reasoning.github.io/content/blog/satori-swe/index.md

 We refer to the resulting model $\pi_{\text{M-SFT}}$ as the mutation SFT model.

 ### **Can SFT Model after the two-stage training learns to self-evolve?**
 Self-evolution requires the model to improve low-scoring patches on its own, without relying on reward models to select high-scoring examples.
 If so, we could eliminate the selection step (Line 3 in Algorithm), reducing scoring costs and sample usage.
-However, we find that SFT alone cannot enable self-evolution.
+However, we find that **SFT alone cannot enable self-evolution**.
 We then introduce a reinforcement learning approach that trains the model to self-evolve without scoring or filtering.

 ### **4. Large‑Scale RL for Self‑Evolution**
 To *self-evolve*, the model must generate patches that maximize a scoring function $R$, given conditioning examples $\mathcal{E}$ from previous patches.
 This setup naturally aligns with the reinforcement learning (RL), where a policy $\pi$ is optimized to maximize expected rewards (i.e., scores) over time.
 Since our goal is to maximize the reward at the final iteration $T$, a naïve RL objective is: